Manmohit-Nijjer/Manmohit-Nijjer/README.md

 - Hi, I’m @Manmohit-Nijjer
-I’m interested in Malware Analaysis, software ,and creation of apps I'm currently a student at Hofstra University studying Computer Science and Cybersecurity I’m looking to collaborate on projects, research and anything that inspires growth You can reach me at Nijjer2004@gmail.com for any questions offers or concerns
+I’m currently interested in the application of Malware Detection and the inconsistencies of AI I'm currently a student at Hofstra University studying Computer Science and Cybersecurity I’m looking to collaborate on projects, research and anything that inspires growth You can reach me at Nijjer2004@gmail.com for any questions offers or concerns